derrick-yu1/4-Bit-CPU/README.md

 T4:

-Since all instructions are in terms of addresses, the computer will send the address operand of the instruction from the instruction register to the memory address register, setting the RAM module at the address.
+Description: Since all instructions are in terms of addresses, the computer will send the address operand of the instruction from the instruction register to the memory address register, setting the RAM module at the address.

 Timing Diagram: